10:45am PT by Rick Porter

 General Hospital had dominated the 1980s, leading the ratings pack among daytime dramas for seven straight seasons.
 Y&R tied for the lead among households for the 1987-88 season and moved into first place in 1988-89 — and it hasn't given up the top ranking since.

-Young and the Restless has also finished No. 1 among soaps in the key daytime demographic of women 25-54 every year (if not every individual week) and 2004-05.
+Young and the Restless has also finished No. 1 among soaps in the key daytime demographic of women 25-54 every year (if not every individual week) since 2004-05.
 Among women 18-49, the show's streak dates back to 2003-04.

-So far in 2018-19, Young and the Restless is averaging 4.42 million daily viewers — more than about a third of primetime shows on the broadcast networks and more than every single daytime talk show and every single late-night program.
+So far in 2018-19, Young and the Restless is averaging 4.42 million daily viewers — more than about a third of primetime shows on the broadcast networks and more than every single daytime talk show and every late-night program.

 What's more, the great majority of those people watch episodes on the day they air.
 McDaniel said the daily nature of soaps has made them much less susceptible to delayed viewing, and therefore commercial-skipping, than primetime shows.